trek-view/basecamp/_posts/2020-10-30-map-the-paths-hall-of-fame.md

 ---
 date: 2020-10-30
-title: "The Trek View Hall of Fame"
+title: "The Map the Paths Hall of Fame"
 description: "Trek View is creating open source software to save the environment.
 The Hall of Fame highlights people helping us to achieve our ambitious goal."
 categories: updates
 tags: [Camera Loans, Map the Paths]